jmuelbert/jmbde-swift/docs/src/content/docs/environmental-impact.md

 Starlight builds pages that are as lightweight as possible.
 For example, on a first visit, a user will download less than 50 KB of compressed data — just 2.5% of the HTTP archive median.
-With a good caching strategy, subsequent navigations can download as little as 10 KB.
+With a good caching strategy, subsequent navigation's can download as little as 10 KB.

 ### Images